-One of the most important elements of the 5G network architecture, C-RAN greatly reduces the network operator’s OpEx and CapEx.
-C-RAN provides an efficient framework for Artificial Intelligence in Counter-UAS because it efficiently partitions signal processing operations between the network edge and the core network in order to optimize processing and bandwidth resources.
+Cloud Radio Access Network (C-RAN) is one of the most important elements of 5G network architecture.
+C-RAN greatly reduces the network operator’s OpEx and CapEx.
+C-RAN provides an efficient framework for Artificial Intelligence in Counter-UAS by efficiently partitioning signal processing operations between the network edge and the core network.
+This optimizes processing and bandwidth resources.

-This is an innovation in Cooperative radio networks which uses highly mobile airborne platforms as a distributed sensor network.
+Airborne Relays is an innovation in Cooperative radio networks that uses highly mobile airborne platforms as a distributed sensor network.
 This is essential for drone air-traffic control, next-generation cellular networks, and Counter-UAS.
-Like a swarm of birds, each UAS employs an autonomous navigation system that uses a simple rule base to avoid collisions and optimize flight patterns.
+Like a swarm of birds, each UAS employs an autonomous navigation system that uses a simple rule base to avoid collisions and to optimize flight patterns.
 This rule base is adapted to optimize radio channels, detect target UAVs, and perform electronic countermeasures.
-Airborne relays are deployed quickly, and when used to provide wireless network services, the CapEx and OpEx are a fraction of the cost of traditional networks.
+Airborne relays may be quickly deployed.
+When used to provide wireless network services, the cost of CapEx and OpEx are a fraction of traditional networks.